arnobt78/FreeScribe-ML-ReactVite-WebApp/README.md

 ## About presets.js File

-I copied that file from GitHub.
-Its pretty same overall.
+I copied that presets.js file from GitHub.
+Its pretty same to use for transcription and translation overall.
+Here I used web worker as well.